 - 1 bay leaf

-- Remove the bay leaf.
+- Remove the bay leaf before serving.

 Source: adapted from Blissfully Delicious